Tree Tops House

 Tree Tops House is a grand, detached Cotswold stone house and a beautiful cottage annexe, which sit proudly in their large grounds, in the pretty village of Temple Guiting.
 The village is perfectly located, by the beautiful River Windrush, in the heart of the North Cotswolds countryside, close to the market towns of Winchcombe and Stow-on-the-Wold.
 Temple Guiting is ideally placed for visiting the many beautiful towns and villages of the Cotswolds, as well as places such as Cheltenham, Oxford and Stratford-upon-Avon.

 The main house has been extended and lovingly refurbished by its owner, retaining character features such as a large wood burning stove, flagstone floors and exposed Cotswold stone walls.
 Likewise, the Garden Cottage annexe has recently been fully refurbished and includes full kitchen, dining and living room facilities.
 The character of the property is complemented by its modern facilities, including wireless internet access, six flatscreen TVs (five of which are Smart TVs) and a large, well equipped kitchens in both the main house and the Garden Cottage annexe.

 In total, the property sleeps a maximum of 12+4 people, comprising upto 8+2 people in the main house and upto 4+2 people in Garden Cottage.
 The main house has four bedrooms and a sofa bed in the second living room, with four bathrooms.
-Garden Cottage has two bedrooms and a sofa bed in the first floor playroom, with two bathrooms (please note that the family bathroom in Garden Cottage is accessed via the first floor sitting room/bedroom 3).
+Garden Cottage has two bedrooms and a sofa bed in the first floor sitting room, with two bathrooms (please note that the family bathroom in Garden Cottage is accessed via the first floor sitting room/bedroom 3).
 Please note that, although there is ample living room and dining seating across the main house and Garden Cottage, there is no single dining table that seats 16, or individual living room with comfy seating for 16.
 There are large, enclosed front and back gardens, and there is plenty of off-street parking.
 Tree Tops House is perfect for multiple families, large family gatherings, or groups of friends looking for an exceptional holiday home in a rural location.

 The main house's oak front door opens into a large hallway and the following rooms are on the spacious ground floor: